back

 how much money do you need to never work again

 We all dream of a life free of the stresses of work and money concerns.
 A life where we can spend our time how we wish without the burden of working for the weekend or toiling to the next paycheck.
-Many hope for this for themselves for retirement, while others hope to achieve this even earlier.
+Many hope for this for themselves during retirement, which in the United States for the average person, occurs at age 64.1 While others may hope to achieve this even earlier.

 If you have a goal to retire comfortably at an early age or attain a passive steady income that could transform your daily life from work-oriented to leisure-oriented, this could still be a reality if you are willing to put in a bit of effort now and reap the rewards later.